GalagaBits/JWST-FGS-Spelunker/README.md

 ## Statement of need

 Every time JWST observes an object, it simultaneously observes a nearby star --- a so-called "guide star" --- with the NIRISS Fine Guidance Sensor (FGS) that is used to keep the telescope locked on the target of interest.
-While researchers typically focus on their science targets, the guide star data can be extremely interesting on its own right both to detect anomalies on science data, as well as to explore time-series data of guidestars themselves. `spelunker` provides a library that provides easy-to-access ("plug-and-play") methodology for this guide star data.
+While researchers typically focus on their science targets, the guide star data can be extremely interesting on its own right both to detect anomalies on science data, as well as to explore time-series data of guidestars themselves. `spelunker` provides an easy-to-access ("plug-and-play") library to access this guide star data.
 The library is able to generate time-series for several metrics of the FGS data in an automated fashion, including fluxes and PSF variations, along with derived products from those such as periodograms that can aid on their analysis given only a JWST program ID number.

 ## Installation